DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/table-header-row.md

 # TableHeaderRow Plugin Reference

-A plugin that renders the table header row.
-The [Column](#column-extension)'s `title` field specifies the column title displayed in the header row.
+A plugin that renders the table's header row.
+The [Column](#column-extension)'s `title` field specifies the column title in the header row.

-The plugin also allows you to manage column's sorting and grouping state and initiate column dragging.
+The plugin also allows you to manage a column's sorting and grouping state and initiate column dragging.

 ## User Reference